LeBoldus-Lab/Ash_inventory/README.md

 ## Proposed Expectations and Deliverables
  as communicated via email 27 Oct 22

-I expect you to work closely with Alex Gorman and Patrick Shuls to accomplish these objectives, David.
+I expect you to work closely with Alex Gorman (OSU) and Patrick Shuls (WSU) to accomplish these objectives, David.
 I also included Robert Slesak and Dave Shaw on this correspondence because they will be valuable colleagues.
 I also expect you to work sufficiently closely with the EAB Task Force’s Research, IPM and Survey & Monitoring Subcommittees to ensure efficiency and avoid duplication of effort.
 I expect you to develop and reinforce respectful productive partnership relationships with all the landowners involved.
 I expect you to keep me reasonably informed of your activities and accomplishments.

 You are ultimately responsible for delivering these work items, David.

 1. Develop a standardized Oregon ash inventory template:
-     - Targeted to moderate sized parcels (300-2000 acres?) of Oregon ash Fraxinus latifolia-relevant properties in Oregon and Washington.
+     - Targeted to moderate sized parcels (300-2000 acres?) of Oregon ash (*Fraxinus latifolia*)-relevant properties in Oregon and Washington.
 These could be non-industrial private forest landowners (Alex has contacts in Washington County; Patrick has contacts in Clark County) and publicly owned such as a WDNR conservation area, National Wildlife Refuge properties, BLM or FS properties.
      - That will gather information on specific trees (maturity, seed bearing, importance qualities) so select trees can be considered as candidates for chemical protection.
      - That will gather site information (riparian qualities, soil, flood probability, annual inundation depth and duration) so the places that Oregon ash grows which are likely to be inappropriate or appropriate for establishment and occupation by alternate tree species can be identified.
      - Pilot this inventory template on at least 3 properties.
 Provide and interpret the resulting information to those landowners or land managers, and their chosen extension or consulting foresters (likely Alex or Patrick for the private non-industrials; haven’t figured out whom for the other landowners).